-The World Health Organization has deemed the Coronavirus “a public health emergency of international concern,” and it’s spread to many states in the U.S. so pretty much everyone I know is feeling emotions ranging from worried to downright freaked out.
+The World Health Organization has deemed the Coronavirus “a public health emergency of international concern,” and the U.S. is one of the highest infection rates in the world, so pretty much everyone I know is feeling emotions ranging from worried to downright freaked out.

 I want to share facts and give you some tips to help keep your worry and stress in check (as much as is possible), plus give you some tangible to do’s:

 - Symptoms of the coronavirus disease 2019 (COVID-19) include fever, coughing, and difficulty breathing.
 Additional symptoms to watch for are runny nose, sore throat and headache.
 Symptoms normally show up 2- 14 days after exposure to the virus.

 - Unfortunately, there is currently no vaccine to prevent coronavirus.
 The best way to prevent illness is to avoid being exposed to this virus.

 - While experts can’t say for sure, spread of coronavirus is mostly person to person while in close proximity (i.e. 6′ or less) and through tiny water droplets from coughing or sneezing.

 - Don’t get caught up in this panic driven buying!
 Amazon is sold out of masks and disinfection wipes months after the pandemic started.